Jamazi4/bimcat/node-notes.md

 cosmetics and removing edge that leads to the same slot shift select

+combo slot -

+- new react element in draggableNode
+- new state tracking for connected node slots to potentially lock input field
+- in ast builder - if not edge - suck input value instead of defaultValue
+- combo inputs!

 ## General

 the problems to solve can be divided into two categories: